CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Our Approach

-While \cref{e:1} defines a quantitative heuristic that balances manipulation cost with connectivity gain, it alone cannot capture the higher-order relational and semantic dependencies present in the environment.
-For example, deciding whether to move an obstacle depends on several factors such as remaining future tasks, long-term cost of detouring around the obstacle (if not moved), immediate cost of moving, and contextual constraints such as available drop zones and unexplored regions.
+Deciding whether to move an obstacle depends on several factors such as remaining future tasks, long-term cost of detouring around the obstacle (if not moved), immediate cost of moving, and contextual constraints such as available locations for placement and unexplored regions.
 Hence, in our framework, the LLM operates as a constraint reasoner, combining these quantitative estimates with commonsense and task-level reasoning to generate interpretable, semantically grounded plans that generalize beyond the scope of a fixed heuristic. \\

 \textbf{Low-level planning and closed-loop execution.} The execution of the LLM's output plan is delegated to a standard motion stack that outputs a sequence of executable actions $[a_t^0,\ a_t^1,\ a_t^2, \cdots]$.
-For navigation, we run a Dijkstra-based planner over the currently discovered and reachable subgraph to obtain collision-free paths to the target objects, obstacle objects, rooms, or drop zones.
+Prior to querying the LLM, the environment configuration $\mathcal{E}_t$ is filtered through the low-level planners to ensure that only reachable objects, feasible pick-and-place actions, and collision-free navigation targets are exposed in the decision space.
+This guarantees that the LLM reasons only over executable actions.
+For navigation, we run a Dijkstra-based planner over the currently discovered and reachable subgraph to obtain collision-free paths to the target objects, obstacle objects, rooms, or placement locations.
 For manipulation, we treat pick-place as a reliable primitive provided by the underlying robot control stack, and assume that designated objects have sufficient free space for placement.
 This separation of concerns lets the LLM focus on long-horizon, semantically meaningful choices about which constraints to resolve (which object to move, where to relocate it, and when to explore), while the low-level planner ensures reliable navigation and manipulation control in cluttered, physics-enabled environments under our assumptions.